danilowoz/danilowoz.com/src/pages/blog/my-code-principles.md

 So, I imagine that the codebase is a living organism or a sort of unfished piece of art.
 Many people interact with what you have written, and many others are yet to.
 So for the very last time: we should write code for humans and, definitely, for ourselves.
 That’s why I stay creative and proactive to make it a better "place to live."
 Otherwise, every time I open the editor, the code I see will suck, and I might be the author.

-> "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand." <span>― Martin Fowler</span>
+> “Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” <span>― Martin Fowler</span>

 ## A disclaimer